Neurology of Central Georgia

-- Laura is an integral part of our team.
+- Thekemia is an integral part of our team.
 She will take referrals, change appointments, verify your insurance, and coordinate any phone messages with Dr. Athni.

 - She has developed a reputation for being courteous and prompt.

-- Additionally, with medical experience and background, she is able to assist with patient care.
+- With her medical foundation and experience, she is able to assist with patient care.

 Ash.
 A. – Office Manager

-- Ash has been with our team since 1995.
-She handles all insurance claim issues and all financial matters, including payment and collections issues.
+- Ash handles all insurance claim issues and all financial matters, including payment and collections issues.